-You are not legally required to use a realtor to sell your home.
-However, there are some benefits to using a realtor.
-For example:
+A seller is not legally required to use a real estate agent to sell their home.
+There are, however, benefits to using a real estate agent, including:

-- Your home is advertised for sale within the real estate industry;
+- Advertisement for sale within the real estate industry;

 - Licensed agents have expertise in this area and have contacts with potential buyers;